tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 f(3, 4)  # The dispatch gets hairy
 ```

+And it's not just about types, either!
+For example, variable binding,
+especially global variable binding, is a performance impediment.
+Globals, even
+builtins, are almost always overwritable by any random Python code.

 "But Max," you say, "Python compiler libraries like Numba clearly work just
 fine.
 Just-in-time compilers have been doing this for years.
 What's the deal?"